ActiveLearningStudio/h5p_branching_scenario_activity/readme.md

 ## Solutions

 ```
-1. There is function 'updateContentTypeCache()' available in the core of H5P
+1. There is a function 'updateContentTypeCache()' available in the core of H5P
    in h5p.classes.php file.
 That function needs to be call for updating cache
    of content type and newly added libraries.
    For reference please find details here ->